Simpleimagebasedbusinessfacebookbanner 20251018 120948 0000

 • Why: The kidneys filter waste products, including those from protein metabolism.
 In CKD, reduced kidney function means the body struggles to filter out waste, leading to an accumulation of harmful substances in the blood.

-• When: If you have been diagnosed with CKD, especially in the later stages (stages 3-5), your doctor might recommend a low-protein diet to slow the disease’s progression and manage symptoms like uremia.
+• When: If you have chronic kidney disease (CKD), particularly in stages 3–5, your doctor may recommend a low-protein diet to reduce strain on the kidneys, slow disease progression, and help control symptoms such as uremia.

 2. Liver Disease: